Literary-Insights/blog/src/content/blog/How to Grow a Human - Philip Ball.txt-1.md

 - Dictyostelium discoideum, commonly known as slime molds, are amoeba-like organisms that consume bacteria and help maintain microbial balance in soil.

-- During times of shortage, Dictyostelium cells come together to form a multicellular "slug" that develops into a structure with spores.
+- During times of shortage, Dictyostelium cells come together to form a multicellular "slug: " that develops into a structure with spores.
 Some cells sacrifice themselves to support the spores.

 - The cells communicate through chemical signaling, coordinating their movement in waves resembling ripples.
 This allows them to aggregate into fruiting bodies with specialized cell types.